Sturminster Newton: Geography

+To the southeast of the town are Girdlers Coppice and Piddles Wood, areas of mature woodland that are designated as sites of special scientific interest.

 Demography

-In the 2011 census the town's civil parish—which also includes the small settlements of Bagber, Broad Oak and Puxey— had 2,016 dwellings, 1,910 households and a population of 4,292.

-Culture
+Census data is for Sturminster Newton civil parish.

+Religion and culture

+St Mary's Church is a Church of England parish church, dating from a rebuild in 1486 by the abbots of Glastonbury.
+The church was heavily modified in the 19th century, but the carved wagon roof remains.
+It is designated as a grade I listed building by Historic England.

 Sturminster Newton is the home of the annual UK Boogie Woogie Festival, which in 2009 saw an appearance from veteran boogie woogie star Little Willie Littlefield.

 The Exchange, a community arts and conference centre, on Old Market Hill, was built on the site of the old cattle market.
-It was officially opened, by Julian Fellowes, in December 2007 and provides a venue for music concerts, drama and other events.
+It was officially opened by Julian Fellowes in December 2007 and provides a venue for music concerts, drama and other events.

 The Dorset Bach Cantata Club is based in Sturminster Newton.
+Sturminster Newton United F.C., founded in 1871, play in the Dorset Premier Football League.